FAQ

 Working with Mason is designed to make response letters more consistent in style, tone, and code citations.
 Reviewers still control the final wording, but they start from a shared AI-drafted structure instead of separate blank documents.

 The enterprise plan is custom for teams and organizations.
-The enterprise plan includes autocomplete comments, CRC architectural, CEC, CPC, CWUIC, and Energy Code checks, bespoke integrations, 24/7 priority support, and a shared Slack or Teams channel.
+The enterprise plan includes autocomplete comments, CRC architectural, CEC, CPC, CMC, CalGreen, CWUIC, and Energy Code checks, bespoke integrations, 24/7 priority support, and a shared Slack or Teams channel.

 Mason AI supports Word export, and enterprise plans can support exports into a jurisdiction's preferred format.